raspibotics/MABEL/README.md

 [*More reference images for Step 5*](https://github.com/raspibotics/MABEL/tree/master/docs/images/Mech_Step_5)

 ---

-***UNDER CONSTRUCTION: This section will contain instructions about the construction of the robot chassis and  frame***

----
 ## Electronics Assembly
 ***This section will contain instructions about the construction of the robot electronics***